anze3db/blog/_posts/2012-03-13-my-plans-for-raspberry-pi.md

 What about you
 -------------

-Do you have any great ideas?
+Do you have any ideas?
 What are you going to do with your Raspberry 3.14?